ImperialCollegeLondon/safedata_validator/README.md

 The line above should show the message below:

-    usage: safe_dataset_checker.py [-h] [-l LOCATIONS_JSON] [--use_entrez]
+    usage: safe_dataset_checker.py [-h] [-l LOCATIONS_JSON]
+                                   [--ete3_database ETE3_DATABASE]
+                                   [--check_all_ranks]
-                                   [--check_all_ranks] fname
+                                   fname

     This program validates an Excel file formatted as a SAFE dataset.
 As it runs, it outputs a report that highlights any problems with the formatting.
 The program validates taxonomic names against the NCBI taxonomy database.
+By default, it uses the Entrez web service to validate names, but if the ete3 package is installed and the path to a built ete3 database is provided, then this will be used instead: this will work offline and is much faster but requires installation and setup.
+The program also validate sampling location
-It will use the ete2 python package to use a local version if possible, but will otherwise attempt to use the Entrez web service to validate names.
-The program also validate sampling location names: by default, this is loaded automatically from the SAFE website so requires an internet connection, but a local copy can be provided for offline use.
+    names: by default, this is loaded automatically from the SAFE website so requires an internet connection, but a local copy can be provided for offline use.

     positional arguments:
       fname                 Path to the Excel file to be validated.